 Students in our program may choose from one of three concentrations:

 - American Government – Promotes student understanding of the institutions of American politics and the behavior of public and political actors.

 - International Relations/Comparative Politics – Promotes student understanding of the institutions and behaviors of foreign countries and transnational actors, as well as the dynamics of global politics.

 - Environmental Politics and Policy Analysis – Promotes student understanding of the interaction between policy, politics, and economics in the environmental realm.

 With a student/faculty ratio of nearly 2 to 1, students receive the individual attention they expect and deserve.
 We accept students with many different undergraduate degrees; a political science bachelor's degree is NOT a requirement for the program.
-While we have three basic curriculums, the interests and aspirations of our students are quite diverse and therefore we allow each student, in consultation with the program directors, to develop a program of study which meets his or her unique interests and aspirations.
+While we have three basic curriculums, the interests and aspirations of our students are quite diverse and therefore we allow each student, in consultation with the program director, to develop a program of study that meets his or her unique interests and aspirations.

 Required Entrance Exam: GRE (score must be no more than 5 years old)